Linux-project/rclone-wiki/rclone-fstab-mount-helper-script.md

 ## rclonefs helper script

-To enable mounting a volume using rclone via an entry in `/etc/fstab` the following helper script can be used:
+To enable mounting a volume using rclone via an entry in fstab the following helper script can be used:

     #!/bin/bash
     remote=$1